rohithJatla/Ai_Resume_Analyser/README.md

-## Resumind — AI Resume Analyser (ATS assistant)
+## Resumely — AI Resume Analyser (ATS assistant)

-Resumind analyzes a candidate's resume against a target job using AI and produces an ATS-friendly breakdown with scores, tips, and improvement suggestions.
+Resumely analyzes a candidate's resume against a target job using AI and produces an ATS-friendly breakdown with scores, tips, and improvement suggestions.
 Users can upload a PDF resume, the app converts it to an image for preview, requests AI feedback, normalizes the response into a consistent `Feedback` schema, and presents results in a clean UI.

 ### Key Features
 - AI-powered resume analysis using Puter.ai chat (model: `claude-3-7-sonnet`).
 - PDF upload with inline preview (PDF converted to image for quick viewing).
 - Normalized, consistent feedback schema for display.
 - Persistent storage using Puter KV for resume analysis history.
-- Auth via Puter auth; quick profile menu with sign-in/out.
+- Auth via Puter auth; quick profile menu with sign-in/out and "Wipe All".
 - React Router 7 + TypeScript + TailwindCSS-based UI.

 ### Tech Stack